-Here is the recording of the live stream I did on 2018 January 31, Wednesday at 2000 CET, I performed a live stream on youtube …
+Here is the recording of the live stream I did on 2018 January 31, Wednesday at 2000 CET, I performed a live stream on youtube to talk about how I started building Tesla coils, the journey that went on for …

-While we had the box open for removing the real-time current control, as you can see in the previous post, I did a walk through …
+While we had the box open for removing the real-time current control, as you can see in the previous post, I did a walk through of how the coil is put together and what parts have been used.
+Learn how …

 This is chapter 10 of the DRSSTC design guide: Topload